KittyChiu/alerts-to-owasp10/CONTRIBUTING.md

 ## Contributing Code

-1. Fork the repository on GitHub.
+1. Fork the repository on GitHub

+2. Copy `.env-example` to `.env` and update the environment variables

-2. Make sure your clone build locally with
+3. Make sure your local clone pass build and test with

 ```bash
 npm install